Defensive lineman Derick Newton leaves Kansas State — for 2nd time

 Derick Newton's time at Kansas State is over.
 Again.

-In one of the strangest career paths one will ever find, Newton, a defensive lineman for the Wildcats, no longer is listed on the team's official roster on the K-State Athletics website.
+In one of the strangest career paths one will ever find, Newton, a defensive lineman for the Wildcats, is moving on from the team for the second time in three years.
+Newton isn't listed on the Wildcats' official roster on the K-State Athletics website.
 A team spokesman confirmed to The Mercury in a text message Wednesday night that Newton no longer is part of the program.

+Newton isn't the only defensive lineman leaving Manhattan, though: Freshman Ronald Triplette announced Wednesday he was entering the transfer portal.

-This in'ts the first time Newton, a Georgia native, has left K-State's football team.
+Yet Wednesday isn't the first time Newton, a Georgia native, has left K-State's football team, either.

 He originally signed with the Wildcats as part of their 2018 class, redshirting that fall.
 But he then transferred, heading to Butler Community College.